 Why Use a Cricut to Personalize Gifts?

-There are a number of ways to personalize gifts with a Cricut machine.
+There are many ways to personalize gifts with a Cricut machine.
 The Cricut allows for a variety of materials and designs you might not otherwise use.
 You can turn handwriting into a cutout vinyl design or create professionally created monograms cut out of fabric.

 Are you wondering what kind of supplies you need to make handmade gifts with your Cricut?
-Really, if you have a Cricut Machine you've already got a head start.
-You can cut a variety of materials with a Cricut, both the Maker and Explore series can help you create gifts your whole list will love!
+Really, if you have a Cricut Machine you’ve already got a head start.
+You can cut various materials with a Cricut, both the Maker and Explore series can help you create gifts your whole list will love!